KeyyPress/pamoja-chat/README.md

 Open source

-pamojaChat is an open source project.
+Zip Chat is an open source project.
 Contributions are welcome.
 See CONTRIBUTION.md for guidelines.
 A LICENSE file can be added to formalize licensing (e.g., MIT).

-# pamoja-chat
+# zip-chat